secretsciencelab/secretcampfire/README.md

 7. Visit `your-app.herokuapp.com` in a browser (where `your-app` is the name you entered in Step 3).

 8. If all went well, you'll see a welcome message that says "Congratulations!
 Your secret campfire blog is alive!"
 Follow the instructions there to set your password and secure your blog.

+*If you're not the DIY type and prefer to have all this done for you, email getscampy@secretcampfire.com and someone on our team will take care of you.
+We'll install up to 10 blogs for a one-time fee of $5.
+After they're set up, your blogs belong 100% to you and run free forever.*

 ##